-Either pilot - Recognise and confirm the developing situation by announcing: 'Nose Low'

-(If the autopilot or autothrust/autothrottle is responding correctly, it may not be appropriate to decrease the level of automation while assessing if the divergence is being stopped.)
+Fither silet.
+Descention and service the developing situation has service (New Long) Eith Either pilot - Recognise and confirm the developing situation by announcing: 'Nose Low' (If the autopilot or autothrust/autothrottle is responding correctly, it may not be appropriate to decrease the level of automation while assessing if the divergence is being stopped.)
 PF 1.
 AUTOPILOT - DISCONNECT (A large out of trim condition could be encountered when the AP is disconnected.)
-2. TOTHRUST/AUTOTHROTTLE - OFF MONITOR 3.
+2. AUTOTHRUST/AUTOTHROTTLE - OFF MONITOR 3.
 RECOVERY from stall if required airspeed and attitude 4.
-ROLL in the shortest direction to wings level.
-(It may be necessary to reduce the g-loading by applying forward control pressure to improve roll effectiveness) throughout the recovery and ANNOUNCE any continued 5.
+ROLL in the shortest direction to wings level. throughout the recovery and (It may be necessary to reduce the g-loading by applying forward control pressure to improve roll effectiveness) ANNOUNCE any continued 5.
 THRUST and DRAG - ADJUST (if required) divergence 6.
 RECOVER to level flight.
 (Avoid the secondary stall due premature recovery or excessive g-loading.)
-NOT NOTE: Recovery to level flight may require use of pitch trim.
+NOT E: 1) Recovery to level flight may require use of pitch trim.
 WARNING: Excessive use of pitch trim or rudder may aggravate the upset situation or may result in high structural loads.